Shah Makhdum Ruposh: Life

-Two years later, he migrated with his companions to Bagha in Varendra after hearing that contemporary Muslim preacher Shah Turkan and his comrades had been murdered by the local tantric Raja Angsu Deo Chandavandi Varmabhoj and sacrificed to Mahakala.
+The inscription notes their miraculous crossing of a river (identified as the Padma) on the back of a crocodile, symbolizing divine aid, though this is not confirmed by any other historical records.The migration to Varendra was motivated by the martyrdom of the earlier preacher Turkan Shah (Shah Turkan Shahid), killed by the local tantric ruler Raja Angsu Deo Chandavandi Varmabhoj and subsequently sacrificed to Mahakala.
+The dervishes sought to continue and avenge this mission through preaching and, when necessary, armed resistance.
 To avenge Turkan, Makhdum and his companions defeated the Raja and subsequently established a khanqah in Rampur Boalia (modern-day Rajshahi City).
 Makhdum then sent his companions to the adjoining areas to set up khanqahs and preach Islam.
 Bagha was later renamed to Makhdumnagar in his honour.
-Some of his companions here included Syed Shah Abbas, Syed Dilal Bukhari, Shah Sultan, Shah Karam Ali and Nusrat Shah.
+Some of his companions here included Syed Shah Abbas, Syed Dilal Bukhari, Shah Sultan, Syed Karam Ali Shah and Nusrat Shah.
 Shah Makhdum spent the rest of his life propagating Islam in Rajshahi region.